Prep is on! Shockers take on Tulane Green Wave Wednesday

 WICHITA, Kan.
-(KSNW) – After formally being introduced as Wichita State’s new head coach Monday, Isaac Brown, said he answered a phone call from his mother to soak in the special annoucement.
+(KSNW) – After formally being introduced as Wichita State’s new head coach Monday, Isaac Brown said he answered a phone call from his mother to soak in the special announcement.
 But he also left 400 congratulatory text messages unread because he and his team are busy focusing on their next game.

-“I’ve been trying to focus on his game so bad, like the deal last week — I was flattered, I was honored, the deal yesterday was great, but we’ve still got to play the Tulane Green Wave,” said Isaac Brown.
+“I’ve been trying to focus on his game so bad, like the deal last week, I was flattered, I was honored, the deal yesterday was great, but we’ve still got to play the Tulane Green Wave,” said Brown.

+The Shockers has set idle for nearly two weeks after their big win over, then, No. 6 Houston.

 Wichita State defeated Tulane 75-67 in early February keeping their main player, Jaylen Forbes, scoreless from the field.
 Talking about Forbes, Brown said, “Forbes had 38 points against Cincinnati, he made eight threes — we have to do a good job on him, we can not leave him for any wide-open looks.”